 If you're a small or midsize firm, how do you get national attention for a case you're handling?

-We were inspired to ask that question after a lawyer from a small Texas town garnered national attention last week with his suit against General Motors on behalf of 658 clients.
-The suit, spearheaded by Super Lawyer Robert Hilliard of Hilliard Muñoz Gonzales in Corpus Christi, Texas, is related to the faulty ignition switch problem that surfaced earlier this year.
+We were inspired to ask this question after a lawyer from a small Texas town garnered national attention with his lawsuit against General Motors on behalf of 658 clients.
+The lawsuit, spearheaded by Super Lawyer Robert Hilliard of Hilliard MuĂ±oz Gonzales in Corpus Christi, Texas, is related to the faulty ignition switch problem that surfaced earlier.